bixlabs/authentication/README.md

 * This is how we initialize the logger [here](./tools/logger.go), specifically `InitializeLogger`
 * We have to run `InitializeLogger` before using the `Log` function, [here's an example](./cmd/api/main.go)
 * Finally [examples of using the logger](todo/interactors/todo_handler.go)
-* visit their website for advance information on how to use it.
+* Visit their website for advance information on how to use it.
-* When using `make run-dev` we won't see the colors of the log message, with `make run` we will.

 ## How to handle environment variables